Free Estate Planning Forms

 Debts Owed to Deceased

-A pet trust is an estate planning instrument in which the owner, called the trustor or grantor, places money or property in trust to be held and managed by another person or institution, called the trustee, to pay for the care and maintenance of the owner’s animals.
+A pet trust is an estate planning instrument in which the owner, called the grantor, trustor or settlor, places money or property in trust to be held and managed by another person or institution, called the trustee, to pay for the care and maintenance of the owner’s animals.
 A pet trust is used when a pet owner wants to leave or set aside funds, in a legally enforceable estate planning document, to ensure his pets receive food, shelter, veterinary care, boarding, and grooming for the remainder of their lives.

 When you establish a pet trust, you leave your pet and money or property to the trust.
 You appoint a trustee to manage the trust and pay expenses for your pet’s care.
-You also appoint a pet caregiver.
+You also appoint a pet guardian or caregiver.
 The caregiver is to provide shelter, food, and other care for your animals and should be reimbursed by the trustee for these expenses.

 How Much Does a Pet Trust Cost?